Gimme Shelter (1970 film): Critical reception

-As of 2020, the film holds a score of 93% on Rotten Tomatoes based on 29 ratings, with an average rating of 9.17/10.
+As of 2023, the film holds a score of 94% on Rotten Tomatoes based on 31 ratings, with an average rating of 9.2/10.
 The website's critical consensus reads "Equal parts essential and chilling, Gimme Shelter provides a spine-tingling look at how the Rolling Stones' music paralleled the end of the counterculture movement."

+On Metacritic, the film has a weighted average score of 85 out of 100 based on 12 critic reviews, indicating "universal acclaim".

 In a 1971 review for The Miami News, Susan Brink wrote that it was a "beautiful, honest film."